Solar wind: Observations from space

-Acceleration
+Acceleration mechanism

 While early models of the solar wind relied primarily on thermal energy to accelerate the material, by the 1960s it was clear that thermal acceleration alone cannot account for the high speed of solar wind.
 An additional unknown acceleration mechanism is required and likely relates to magnetic fields in the solar atmosphere.

 The Sun's corona, or extended outer layer, is a region of plasma that is heated to over a megakelvin.
 As a result of thermal collisions, the particles within the inner corona have a range and distribution of speeds described by a Maxwellian distribution.
 The mean velocity of these particles is about 145 km/s, which is well below the solar escape velocity of 618 km/s.
 However, a few of the particles achieve energies sufficient to reach the terminal velocity of 400 km/s, which allows them to feed the solar wind.
 At the same temperature, electrons, due to their much smaller mass, reach escape velocity and build up an electric field that further accelerates ions away from the Sun.

 The total number of particles carried away from the Sun by the solar wind is about 1.3e36 per second.
-Thus, the total mass loss each year is about 2-3×10^-14 solar masses, or about 1.3–1.9 Million tonnes per second.
+Thus, the total mass loss each year is about 2-3×10^-14 solar masses, or about 1.3–1.9 million tonnes per second.
 This is equivalent to losing a mass equal to the Earth every 150 million years.
 However, since the Sun's formation, only about 0.01% of its initial mass has been lost through the solar wind.
 Other stars have much stronger stellar winds that result in significantly higher mass-loss rates.

+Jetlets

+In March 2023 solar extreme ultraviolet observations have shown that small-scale magnetic reconnection could be a driver of the solar wind as a swarm of nanoflares in the form omnipresent jetting activity a.k.a. jetlets producing short-lived streams of hot plasma and Alfvén waves at the base of the solar corona.
+This activity could also be connected to the magnetic switchback phenomenon of the solar wind.